rydmike/theme_demo/README.md

 }
 ```

-The `ToggleButtons` has a quite simple but flexible model for toggling its buttons state.
+The `ToggleButtons` has a quite simple but flexible model for toggling its buttons' state.
 We just need a bit of logic for it.
 In this case we also wanted the buttons to have the order, `light`, `system`, `dark`.
-If we had been happy with the `ThemeMode` mode `*enum*` values order `system`, `light`, `dark` we could have made it bit simpler.
+If we had been happy with the `ThemeMode` mode `enum` values order `system`, `light`, `dark` we could have made it a bit simpler.

 This `ToggleButtons` already work as is, it is also small enough to use it as a `trailing` widget in a `ListTile`.
-When I use `ListTile` I like it its `onTap` callback to do something useful, in this case we can make it to lazy users options for hitting a big UI target and cycling through the `ThemeMode`s.
-Here is a handy `ListTile` widget for this.
+However, when I see and use a `ListTile` I like its `onTap` callback to do something useful.
+In this case we can make it to a lazy user's option for hitting a big UI target and cycling through the `ThemeMode`s.
+Below is a handy `ListTile` widget for this.
 We can set its title if we need a shorter version in tight places.
-The subtitle is the active theme mode `*enum*` name using sentence case.
+The subtitle is the active theme mode `enum` name using sentence case.
 For the `onTap` callback we cycle through the modes in desired order.
-As trailing widget we just give the above `ThemeModeToggleButtons`, we don't have to do anything else, its button state will also automatically update when we change mode of same `Settings.themeModeProvider`.
+As trailing widget we just give the above `ThemeModeToggleButtons`, we don't have to do anything else, its button state will also automatically update when we change mode of same `Settings.themeModeProvider` in using the `ListTile` `onTap` callback.

 ```dart